fabriik/walletkit/README.md

 ![WalletKit](../gh-pages/public/img/logo-tight.png)

 WalletKit provides a uniform wallet interface to access numerous crypto-currencies including Bitcoin and Ethereum.
-WalletKit is implemented in the C progamming language and includes a number of bindings for other languages, notably Swift and Java.
+WalletKit is implemented in the C programming language and includes a number of bindings for other languages, notably Swift and Java.

-WalletKit supports the following crypto-currencies: Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum ERC20 'tokens', Ripple, Hedera and Tezos.
+WalletKit supports the following crypto-currencies: Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum ERC20 'tokens', Ripple, Hedera, and Tezos.
 Other crypto-currencies are added regularly.
 Adding another blockchain is accomplished by satisfying a WalletKit-defined API.

 WalletKit is the basis for the BRD iOS and Android mobile applications.